Prajwal1224/BookHub/README.md

-# BookTown
+# BookHub

-BookTown is a fully functional website for purchasing books.
+BookHub is a fully functional website for purchasing books.
 It was created using HTML, CSS, Bootstrap, and JavaScript.
 Users can browse through a variety of books, add them to their cart, and checkout securely.
 The website also includes a search function and user account management.

 ## The technologies used in the project: